openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Return the magnitud or lenght of the vector
+Return the magnitude or length of the vector